 Money and relationships are intimately tied, and it’s important to acknowledge and discuss this with your partner.
 It is never too late to start if you haven’t had this discussion with your significant other.
 Whether you have been dating for a bit or have been together for years, it is essential to talk about money and to do it routinely.

 It may sound awkward or downright scary, but that’s why we have nine ways to help you start the conversation you need to have.

 1 – Establish a Money Date

 A money date is a time that you set apart to discuss finances with your partner.
-That doesn’t mean you need to break out your laptop while at a nice dinner and proceed to dig through spreadsheet after spreadsheet for hours on end.
+That doesn’t mean you need to break out your laptop while at a nice dinner and dig through spreadsheet after spreadsheet for hours on end.

-A money date should be brief and can be as short as 20 minutes every month.
+A money date should be brief and as short as 20 minutes every month.
 Keeping them shorter limits the opportunities for the conversation to become heated.
 Also, avoid late-night or intoxicated money dates for obvious reasons.

 You can discuss what makes sense for you and your partner during the money date.
 If you are struggling with topics, a few common issues to address include:

 - Spending.
 How much did each of you spend during the last month?
 Did that match up with our goals?